Metaswitch/clearwater-readthedocs/Backups.md

 You can also specify a directory to search in for backups, e.g. for homestead:

-`sudo /usr/share/clearwater/homestead/backup/list_backups.sh homestead_provisioning <backup dir>`
+`sudo /usr/share/clearwater/bin/list_backups.sh homestead_provisioning <backup dir>`

 ## Taking a Manual Backup

-The process for taking a manual backup varies between ellis, homestead and homer.
+The process for taking a manual backup varies between ellis and homestead, homer and memento.
 Note that in all cases,

 *   the backup is stored locally and should be copied to a secure backup server to ensure resilience
 *   this process only backs up a single local node, so the same process must be run on all nodes in a cluster to ensure a complete set of backups